<?xml version="1.0" encoding="utf-8"?>

 Using high-fidelity wireframes

-Often, high-fidelity wireframes are the result of validation and a natural evolution of low- and medium-fidelity wireframes.
+High-fidelity wireframes are often the result of validation and a natural evolution from low- and medium-fidelity versions.

-• When you need to test complex user interactions.
-More detail allows for more accurate judgment of the UI elements.
+• You need to test complex user interactions.
+More detail allows for more accurate evaluation of UI elements and user flows.

-• If you have the time and budget.
-High-fidelity wireframes consume a lot of design time and are more expensive to produce.
+• You have the time and budget.
+High-fidelity wireframes require significant design effort and are more expensive to produce.

-• You're working with a partner you want to impress.
-High-fidelity wireframes give this third party a better visualization of the final product and speaks of your professionalism.
+• You're presenting to a client or partner you want to impress.
+High-fidelity wireframes give stakeholders a clearer visualization of the final product and demonstrate professionalism.

 • You're working on a personal project.
-When you are in charge of your own deadlines, you can decide how much time and effort you're willing to put in.
-High-fidelity wireframes are great for explaining your product's potential to investors.
+When you control your own deadlines, you can decide how much time and effort to invest.
+High-fidelity wireframes are also great for communicating your product's potential to investors.

 Improve your UX & Product skills with interactive courses that actually work